iamapinan/oauth-install-all/README.md

 # Configuration
 There are some things you can configure in the script.
 One is the path to which to install the software.
-Some stuff is hardcoded, like the web directory under which the software will be available, which is `http://localhost/oauth/`.
+The other is the URL at which the installation will be available.
+The default is `http://localhost/oauth/`.
+The URL can be set by modifying `BASE_URL` to the full URL under which to install the software.
+This can for instance be used together with PageKite to create an installation that is fully functional and accessible from the web, even using HTTPS.

 The directory for installation can be specified by modifying the `INSTALL_DIR` parameter in the `install_all.sh` script.
 Here are some examples of what this